Job 9:20

 - Darby Bible

-If I justify myself, my own mouth will condemn me: if I say, I am perfect, that also will prove me perverse.
+If I would justify myself, my own mouth shall condemn me: if I would shew myself innocent, he shall prove me wicked.

 Though I am righteous, my own mouth shall condemn me.
 Though I am blameless, it shall prove me perverse.